Krenth/Advent-of-Code-2019/README.md

 For discussions and help, please check out the [subreddit](https://www.reddit.com/r/adventofcode/).

-Prompts for the challenges will be provided, both in their respective README.md files as well as a separate prompt.txt file.
-The correct answers will be redacted!
+Prompts for the challenges are provided, both in their respective README.md files as well as a separate prompt.txt file.
+The correct answers are redacted!